AWS Global to China S3 Sync: A Serverless Solution

 • Lambda parses the presigned URL.

-💡 Tip: Use environment variables to keep API URLs and bucket names flexible and secure.
+Tip: Use environment variables to keep API URLs and bucket names flexible and secure.

 Lessons and Watch-outs

-🔁 Retries : Build retry logic in case downloads fail or take too long.
+Retries: Build retry logic in case downloads fail or take too long.

-🎉 Final Thoughts
+Final Thoughts

-Sometimes the best solution is the least flashy one.
-This “push + pull” model won’t handle terabytes per hour, but it elegantly solves the problem of syncing S3 data across geopolitical and regulatory lines — without spinning up heavy infrastructure.
+This “push + pull” model won’t handle terabytes per hour, but it elegantly solves the problem of syncing S3 data across geopolitical and regulatory lines, without spinning up heavy infrastructure.
+And for workloads that fit, the cost profile is hard to beat.

 If you’re dealing with similar constraints, this might just be the bridge you’re looking for.